Real-Time Dam Levels

 Water Level Analysis

-Water capacity at Sugarloaf is holding at moderate levels.
-Sitting at 59.6%, the total stored volume is 99 GL.
+Storage levels at Sugarloaf are within moderate seasonal bounds.
+Sitting at 65.7%, the total stored volume is 99 GL.
 While adequate, continuous monitoring is standard procedure for this catchment.

 Catchment & Hydrological Impact